sumedhpb/Natural-Disaster-Mitigation/README.md

 	The areas that are relatively safe when compared to other places.
 People in a particular area, can mark himself safe and rate the safety of his place on a scale of 1-5.

 * Volunteers
-Brave souls, rescue forces, data scientists who are looking for data regarding the worst hit spots,areas with people looking for help can refer to this section of the platform.
+Brave souls, rescue forces, data scientists who are looking for data regarding the worst hit spots.
+Areas with people looking for help can refer to this section of the platform.